 Now don’t get carried away.
 You should only segment groups when they’re large enough to justify the additional creative resources.

-So now the 4 power pillars for turning your lead generation program into a consistent and efficient machine have been revealed unto you.
+So now the 4 power pillars for turning your lead generation program into a consistent and efficient machine have been revealed to you.
 My life’s work condensed down to a 6-page e-book!

 - We covered why we need to deeply understand the customer in order to address their problem with an ideal solution.